 Meth is most often abused in a “binge and crash” pattern because the high is so short lived.
 Users try to remain high by taking more before the initial amount has even left their bloodstream.
 The NIDA points out “In some cases, abusers indulge in a form of binging known as a ‘run,’ foregoing food and sleep while continuing to take the drug for up to several days.”

-Other short term effects to look out for, according to NIDA, include:
+Other common crystal meth effects to look out for include:

 - Increased focus